 - Making future business decisions based on past activity and up-to-date data

-Making the choice to adopt an automation software has been shown to greatly empower teams and companies as a whole.
-After all, automation makes the work of individual employees more manageable and facilitates communication between teams and departments.
+Making the choice to adopt a cloud based procurement software has been shown to greatly empower teams and companies as a whole.
+After all, procurement process automation makes the work of individual employees more manageable and facilitates communication between teams and departments.

 Let’s start by exploring how automated procurement can transform your internal finance process.

-If we understand how important the procurement process is, it should be pretty obvious why automated procurement is a must-have in today’s workforce.
+If we understand how important the procurement function is, it should be pretty obvious why moving away from manual processes is a must in today’s workforce.

 - Efficiency.
 Anyone working in an office can tell you how cumbersome file cabinets can be.
 It’s too easy to lose purchase orders or requests, especially when your company deals with multiple suppliers.
+Keeping things structured and efficient helps maintain healthy supplier relationships.
 Organizing and securing your data can be a challenge as well.
 How can you analyze data efficiently in the future when it’s time to plan a budget?
 An automation platform is the answer.

 - Fidelity.
-Automation reduces the chance of human error, making it less prone to mistakes than manual procurement.
+Automation reduces the chance of making manual errors, making it less prone to mistakes than manual procurement.
 Errors in procurement processes can have dire consequences for many businesses.
 Miswritten orders, for instance, can result in dreaded maverick spend.

 - Security.
 Because your data is stored digitally, only those given permission can have access to sensitive information.
 Everyday tasks in procurement can be documented accurately and securely through automation platforms.

 - Organization.
-Procurement teams have a lot to track, from purchase orders to agreements to receipts to communication with stakeholders.
+Procurement workflows include a lot of moving parts, and departments have a lot to track from purchase orders to agreements to receipts to communication with stakeholders.
 Organizing all the information through a procurement automation solution reduces delays and makes everything easily trackable.

 You might be asking how you can start the transition to automated procurement.
 One major step is deciding what exactly you want to automate.